mathiasrichter/shapiro/README.md

 ## What is Shapiro
 Shapiro is a simple ontology/schema/model server serving turtle, json-ld or html (as indicated by the requesting client in the accept-header).
 It therefore provides a simple approach to serve up an organization's ontologies.

+## Hierarchical Namespaces
+Shapiro allows you to keep schemas/ontologies in arbitrary namespace hierarchies - simply by reflecting namespaces as a directory hierarchy.
+This allows organizations to separate their schemas/ontologies across a hierarchical namespace and avoid any clashes.
+This also means you can have a more realxed governance around the various ontologies/schemas across a collaborating community.
+The assumption is that you manage your schemas/ontologies in a code repository (Github, etc.) and manage releases form there onto a Shapiro instance serving these schemas in a specific environment (dev/test/prod).

 ## Current State
 Shapiro currently only implements the request to get a specific schema in JSON-LD or Turtle (HTML and JSON-SCHEMA to be implemented).
 Shapiro also offers validation of data (in JSONLD or TTL) against schemas/ontologies hosted on the local Shapiro server or on a remote server serving ontologies (e.g. schema.org).